cchandurkar/cchandurkar/README.md

 ### Occupation 👨🏼‍💻
 - I'm currently working at McGraw-Hill Education as a Senior Software Engineer
-- Before that I was pursuing master's in UMass Dartmouth and was a research assistant under Dr. Koop.
+- Before that I was pursuing master's in Computer and Information Science at UMass Dartmouth and was a Research Assistant.

 ### Contact 📫
 Get in touch.
 Drop me a line.